4d/go-mobile/docs/4d/on-mobile-app-authentication.md

 :::note

-If the server is restarted, id and privileges of sessions linked to existing mobile session are automatically retrieved in the same state as before 4D server restart.
-Other properties such as Storage, expirationDate and idleTimeout are reset.
+If the server is restarted, the id and privileges of existing mobile sessions are automatically restored.
+Other session properties such as `Storage`, `expirationDate` and `idleTimeout` are reset.

 :::